Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/drawarc.md

 **Smooth** draws an anti-aliased arc between start and end angles.
 Arc ends are anti-aliased.

-By default the arc is drawn with square ends unless the `roundEnds` parameter is included and set true.
+By default, the arc is drawn with square ends unless the `roundEnds` parameter is included and set true.

 Angle = 0 is at 6 o'clock position, 90 at 9 o'clock *etc*.
 The angles must be in range 0-360 or they will be clipped to these limits.
 The start angle may be larger than the end angle.
 Arcs are always drawn clockwise from the start angle.